-The "Images" pane shows the 2D SNR image for this calculation with the specified exposure parameters (Figure 11, top).
+The "Images" pane shows the 2D SNR image for this calculation with the specified exposure parameters (Figure 11, left).
 Copy the NGroups = 13 calculation twice, and update the filters to F115W and F200W.
-By selecting the check-box next to the calculations corresponding to these exposure specifications (NGroups = 13, NIntegrations = 1, NExposures = 4) for the various filters, we can compare the predicted SNR through these calculations in the "Plots" pane (Figure 11, bottom).
+By selecting the check-box next to the calculations corresponding to these exposure specifications (NGroups = 13, NIntegrations = 1, NExposures = 4) for the various filters, we can compare the predicted SNR through these calculations in the "Plots" pane (Figure 11, right).

 Running ETC calculation for WFSS

 Main article: JWST ETC Aperture Spectral Extraction Strategy

 This program uses an 8-step dither pattern for each filter.
 Our goal is to obtain a SNR ~ 3 per pixel in the emission lines from the Emission Line Galaxy.